 Introduces the development of math and science concepts and presents a systematic approach to math and science instruction.
 Students learn to link math and science instruction and assessment to state content standards.
 Prerequisite: ED100 and MTH060, or consent of instructor.
 Sp

 ED130 Comprehensive Classroom Mgt

 Provides current theory and methodology for managing small and large groups of students so that students choose to be productively involved in instructional activities.
 Covers the four major factors or skill areas of effective classroom management: 1) understanding students personal/psychological and learning needs, 2) establishing positive adult-student and student-student relationships, 3) implementing instructional methods that facilitate optimal learning, and 4) using organizational and group management methods that maximize positive student behavior and learning.
 Prerequisite: ED100 with a grade of C or better; or consent of instructor.
 W, Sp

 ED200 Foundations of Education

 Provides an overview of the American educational system, including historical, legal and philosophical foundations.
 Explores the governance of local schools and districts and considers the roles and ethical obligations of professional educators.
-Prerequisite: ED100 with a grade of C or better; or consent of instructor.
-Offered as needed.
+F, W, Sp, Su

 ED229 Learning & Development